E-mail howto

 The mail.from

-must be defined in 2 other parameters:
+can be contextually overridden in 2 other parameters:

 - in